d4rkc0d3r/d4rkAvatarOptimizer/README.md

 * Merges meshes even if they are animated/toggled differently by injecting logic into the shaders
 * Merged materials with the same shader even if their properties differ
-* Applies a generalized version of "lock in" to the new shaders
+* Applies a generalized version of "lock in" to the new shaders Due to the added shader logic this preset will slightly increase the GPU cost of the avatar as a trade off for less draw calls.

 Expect the following behavior changes (reduced due to NaNimation toggles):
 * World effects that rely on projectors/shader replacement don't understand shader toggles and will show like the merged meshes are always visible